miguelbettencourt/miguelbettencourt.github.io/README.md

 *Feb 2024 – Present | Lisbon, Portugal*
 - Contributed to the development and optimization of the data platform of Portugal’s largest private bank.
 - Automated data lineage reporting using large language models (LLMs), saving hundreds of hours on repetitive tasks.
-- Designed and developed an AI service for metadata enrichment, generating descriptions, assigning tags, glossary terms, and domains.
+- Designed and developed an AI service for metadata enrichment of data assets, generating descriptions, assigning tags, glossary terms, and domains.
 - Developed a production-ready fraud detection microservice using event-driven architecture and real-time data streams.

 **Research Fellow @ Fundação para a Ciência e Tecnologia**